-The English-language dub of Christmas Story, produced by Snapper Films in New York, features the voices of Golden Globe nominated John Turturro (Oh Brother Where Art Thou?, Transformers, Barton Fink) and Noah Emmerich (Pride and Glory, The Truman Show, Cop Land).
+The English-language dub of Christmas Story, produced by Snapper Films in New York, features the voices of Golden Globe nominated John Turturro (The Batman, Barton Fink) and Noah Emmerich (The Americans, The Truman Show).
 Christmas Story has been released in the U.S. by Lightning Entertainment (Anchor Bay Entertainment).

 Christmas Story has also been selected to several international festivals, including Film Festival Cine-Jeune de l’Aisne in France, Chicago Children’s Film Festival and Zlin – 48th International Film Festival for Children and Youth in Czech Republic.
 At the 10th Sarasota Film Festival, one of the top 10 U.S. festivals, Christmas Story won the Audience Award for Best in World Cinema in 2008.
 In Finland, the film won two Jussi Awards (Finnish Oscars).